dive-into-machine-learning/dive-into-machine-learning/README.md

 * [Machine Learning for Software Engineers](https://github.com/ZuzooVn/machine-learning-for-software-engineers) by Nam Vu.
 It’s the top-down and results-first approach designed for software engineers.
 * For some news sources to follow, check out [Sam DeBrule's list](https://machinelearnings.co/a-humans-guide-to-machine-learning-e179f43b67a0) here.
 * [Distill](https://distill.pub/about/) is a journal devoted to clear and interactive explanations of the lastest research in machine learning.
 They offer an alternative to traditional academic publishing that promotes accessibility and transparency in the field.
+* [Amazon AWS](https://aws.amazon.com/training/learning-paths/machine-learning/) Amazon have open up their internal training to the public and also offer certification.
+30 courses - 45+ hours of content.
 * [Your guide here]